GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

 LayoutNG was an opportunity for me to help systematically fix these issues within Blink's layout system, and represents the sum of many engineers' efforts over the years.

-I'll explain how a large architecture change like this can reduce and mitigate various types of bugs and performance issues.
+In this post, I'll explain how a large architecture change like this can reduce and mitigate various types of bugs and performance issues.

 ## A 30,000 foot view of layout engine architectures